Highlights:

 Extend or Reissue: What Can You Do?

-If the validity of the cheque has expired before it’s deposited, here’s what can help:
+If the cheque validity period has expired before it’s deposited, here’s what can help:

 - Ask the issuer for a new cheque with an updated date.